 In hopes of making your week a bit merrier I made you some healthy no bake cookies with protein powder.

 If it feels like I post a new No Bake Cookie recipe every year around Christmas time, it’s because I do.
-The original version has always been one of my favorite holiday cookies (they rival Nanny’s Crescent Cookies) so I like to play around with the recipe to see if I can make different and healthy versions of the original.
+The original version has always been one of my favorite holiday cookies (they rival these almond flour crescent cookies) so I like to play around with the recipe to see if I can make different and healthy versions of the original.

 The first healthy version I made used banana (or coconut oil) in place of the butter and less sugar.
-I loved that version so much but last year I decided I needed new photos so I experimented again and made a new and improved version with half the sugar.
+I loved that version so much but last year I decided I needed new photos so I experimented again and made a these healthy no bake cookies with half the sugar.

 And now I’m posting another one.
 This time without the banana (or oil) and half the sugar (again).
 If this trend keeps progressing, next year I’ll be posting a sugar-free version… it. could. happen.

-Over the past week or so I’ve actually made three different batches of No Bake Cookies resulting in two new recipes to share.
+Over the past week or so I’ve actually made three different batches of healthy no bake cookies resulting in two new recipes to share.
 This one with the protein powder and another version that I made into bars, which I’ll be posting later this week.

 I’m excited to say that this version is low in sugar, has no butter or oil and uses whole rolled oats instead of instant AND they still taste good.
 Like really good, and not just to people like me who like healthy food.
 Others have said they’re good too. 🙂